 While we do know that heavy drinking tends to be associated with an increased risk of developing osteoporosis (a thinning and weakening of the bones), there have been studies showing an increase in bone turnover in menopausal women who drank one drink per day on average.
 “This bone turnover is a sign of bone remodeling, which helps to build new bone and prevent bone loss,” says Dr. Arthur.
 “In addition, alcohol can affect the absorption of calcium in the stomach, which can over time affect the ability to build strong bones.
 It is important to note, however, that regular physical activity also plays a critical role in keeping bones strong and healthy.
 If you’re overindulging, here are some simple ways to cut back on drinking.

 It’s a fact that brain function declines as you age.
 But one way to keep it in tip-top shape is to drink moderately—for example, by drinking one glass of wine at night.
 A study by Columbia University analyzed 1,416 people and found that those who enjoyed alcoholic beverages in moderate amounts experienced slower brain function decline than nondrinkers.

 You might have better vision

 Even if it makes your eyesight a tad more blurry while you’re sipping your wine, research shows that moderate wine consumption may help your vision in the long run.
 An Icelandic study found moderate drinkers to be 32 percent less likely to get cataracts than those who did not consume alcohol.
 More specifically, those whose drink of choice was wine were 43 percent less likely to develop cataracts than those whose drink of choice was beer.
-These are the eye-care secrets you probably won’t get from your optometrist.
+Try these ingenius uses for leftover wine.

 You might even be happier